 - parachute - for the first time in the history of the Olympics, the transfer of the flame took place between two parachute jumpers.
 (Lillehammer, 1994)

 - on the snow - for the Winter Olympics, transport over the snow and ice gives the organizers more transport options, and the flame has been seen carried by skiers, dogsled, and snowmobile.

-- list of torches
+- List of torches from each Olympics

-- about the Summer Olympics torch relay
+- About the Summer Olympics torch relay

-- about the Olympic Flame and other Olympic Traditions
+- About the Olympic Flame and other Olympic Traditions